 The FIT BUT does not provide scholarships or other financial support to international applicants.

-The FIT BUT is authorised not to open the new Bachelor's study programme if the number of applications delivered to April 30 of the current year is less than 15.
+The FIT BUT is authorised not to open the new Bachelor degree programme if the number of applications delivered to April 30 of the current year is less than 15.

 General information on Master (Ing.) degree programme (currently not open)

-The FIT BUT has accredited a two-year Master's degree study programme in Information Technology.
+The FIT BUT has accredited a two-year Master degree programme in Information Technology.
 This newly designed programme was launched in 2005/2006.
-The structure of this study programme corresponds to the EU educational standards.
-Bachelor's degree in Information and Computer Technology, or in related studies of sciences or engineering is a necessary prerequisite for Master's degree study applicants.
+The structure of this programme corresponds to the EU educational standards.
+Bachelor degree in Information and Computer Technology, or in related studies of sciences or engineering is a necessary prerequisite for Master degree study applicants.
 The programme will be selective and the admission process will involve an entrance examination.
 The admission will also depend on the availability of Master Thesis supervisors/tutors.

 General information on Ph.D. degree programme

-The FIT BUT has accredited a Ph.D. study programme in Computer Science and Engineering.
-The nominal length of the Ph.D. study programme is four years.
+The FIT BUT has accredited a Ph.D. degree programme in Computer Science and Engineering.
+The nominal length of the Ph.D. degree programme is four years.
 Topic of Ph.D. thesis incl. supervisor/tutor will be chosen from list of available Ph.D. thesis topics which is published usually by the end of January prior to the anticipated academic year of admission.